qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 .. warning:: All the changes done during editing are immediately written to vector map and related attribute tables.

-However changes are written after each operation, it is whenever possible to do undo/redo or discard all changes when closing editing.
+Changes are written after each operation, it is however, possible to do undo/redo or discard all changes when closing editing.
 If undo or discard changes is used, original state is rewritten in vector map and attribute tables.

 There are two main reasons for this behaviour:

-* It is the nature of GRASS vectors coming from conviction that user wants to do what he is doing and it is better to have data saved when the work is suddenly interrupted (blackout for example)
+* It is the nature of GRASS vectors coming from conviction that user wants to do what he is doing and it is better to have data saved when the work is suddenly interrupted (for example, blackout)
 * Necessity for effective editing of topological data is visualized information about topological correctness, such information can only be acquired from GRASS vector map if changes are written to the map.